The Urinary System

 -

-Epithelioid cells with rich vasculature
+Epithelioid cells (activated macrophages that have undergone a transformation in chronic inflammation) with rich vasculature

 -